nanoframework/nanoFramework.Azure.Devices/README.md

 Debug.WriteLine($"Message received by IoT Hub: {isReceived}");
 ```

-Note: The message will be send with the default service quality you created the device.
-You won't get any answer for the quality 0.
+Note: The message will be sent with the default service quality of service you created the device with.
+You won't get any answer for the quality `0`.
 In this case, you can simplify it to:

 ```csharp
 azureIoT.SendMessage($"{{\"Temperature\":42,\"Pressure\":1024}}");